Reduce the waiting duration sub-part of the Time to First Byte

 Redirect Chains

 In some cases, multiple redirects may occur before reaching the final destination.
 This creates a "redirect chain" that can increase TTFB.
-Each redirect in the chain adds its own processing time, adding to the the delay before the first byte of actual content is received.
+Each redirect in the chain adds its own processing time, adding to the delay before the first byte of actual content is received.

 Network Latency